Ayoubeddahil/project-filali-voting-system/PROJECT_SUMMARY.md

-# 📋 Project Summary: Antigravitie Voting Platform
+# 📋 Project Summary: InVote Voting Platform

 ## ✅ What Was Built